irahhari/HMSpice/README.md

 - Netlist not available

 ### Warnings

 - Checks and makes sure that the controlled element is in group 2 if the controlling variable is current
 - Two nodes of a component cannot be the same (Omits the component)
 - Mention the correct group (by default, assigns group 1)

 ## Credits

-We are thankful to the **Eigen** library team for developing and maintaining the library, because of which the equation could be solved so efficiently.
+I am thankful to the [Eigen](https://eigen.tuxfamily.org/) library team for developing and maintaining the library, because of which the matrix equation could be solved so efficiently.